Elizabeth Enslin is the author of While the Gods Were Sleeping: A Journey Through Love and Rebellion in Nepal (Seal Press, September 2014).

 She grew up in Seattle and earned her Ph.D in Anthropology from Stanford University in 1990.
 With funding from the Social Science Research Council, the Wenner-Gren Foundation for Anthropological Research and the John D. And Catherine T. MacArthur Foundation, she carried out research in the plains of Nepal.

-She lives in a strawbale house in the canyon country of northeastern Oregon, where she raises garlic and other vegetables plus pigs, geese, chickens, and yaks.
+Elizabeth serves on the governing boards of Fishtrap and Slow Food Wallowas and assists Prescott College as an occasional graduate mentor and thesis reader.
+She currently lives in a strawbale house in the canyon country of northeastern Oregon, where she raises garlic and other vegetables plus pigs, geese, chickens, and yaks.